 Maria was one of the hundred thousand people resettled in the weeks after the explosion with tens of thousands more forced to move in the subsequent months and years.
 When the soldiers first arrived to evacuate Maria her thoughts were of how to protect her livestock.
 She, along with fellow residents, were relocated to hastily constructed housing on the outskirts of Kiev.Her new home was built on land where many people had died during the Holodomor.
 An “Extermination by hunger” instigated by Stalin between 1932 and 1933 that killed 4 million Ukrainians.

-Allowed to return briefly three months she found that all her animals had been slaughtered.
+Allowed to return briefly three months later she found that all her animals had been slaughtered.

 Maria returned to Parishiv to live in 1990 despite objections from the government “because we have always lived here, it is impossible for us to live far from here”.
 Maria explained via our guide ”We wanted to return although we know that this radiation will kill us sooner or later, but this is our home and our life”.
 There is an electricity supply to the houses and most of the villages have at least one phone but nobody has running water.